StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: Is "{INSERT MOD NAME HERE}" compatible with the list?

 A: Short answer.
 If you have to ask, then no. Long answer: If you know your way around XEdit and can see what I have done in regards to patching the list for consistency, then absolutely.

+# Where to Ask for Support

+### Don't Ask in the Wabbajack Server

+They cannot help you, they will tell you to head over and ask the modlist author (me).

+### Don't DM Me or Anyone Regarding the List

+Ask in the support channels, more people see it, and it makes my life easier.

+### Ask in My Discord Server

+Here is the link (there is also one in [The Why](#the-why) section and another one in the [Q&A](#qa) section.

 # Credits
 - The NVSE team for NVSE and xNVSE.